FREE + Easy to Build Wall-Mounted Storage

 Storage space is always at a premium, especially in our house!
 This little wall-mounted cabinet will be an excellent addition to any space!
-The DIY furniture plans to build a Pottery Barn inspired Newport wall cabinet feature lots of storage space with adjustable shelves, all in an easy to mount cabinet!
+The DIY furniture plans to build a Newport wall cabinet (inspired by Pottery Barn) feature lots of storage space with adjustable shelves, all in an easy to mount cabinet!
 The plans use straight off-the-shelf lumber and is assembled using countersunk screws for an easy to build weekend project!

 - 1-1/2″ screws

 - 1/4″ shelf pins – four for each shelf (<– affiliate link!)

 - Shelf pin jig with drill bit (<– affiliate link!)

 - 3-1/2″ screws (if wall studs are present for hanging) OR

 - Screw-on keyhole hangers, optional (<– affiliate link!)

 - Wood glue